Density-Reporting-Tool/DensityReportingToolFrontend/README.md

 ### 2. Add your secret .env file

-look at env.example for formatting
+Refer to .env.example for a template

 ### 3. Install Dependencies